 Although you cannot make decisions and life choices for your loved one, there are several things you can do to support them as they learn to embrace a lifestyle of sobriety.
-If you have a loved one who is a recovering alcoholic, here are five things you can do to provide personal support and encouragement on a daily basis.
+If you have a loved one who is a recovering alcoholic, here are several things you can do to provide personal support and encouragement daily.

 If your loved one will be transitioning out of a sober living home and moving back home soon, you may want to remove all the alcoholic beverages from your home.
 If you don’t want to get rid of them completely, you can always store them in a safe location away from your home, such as a storage unit or a locked cellar.
 Removing these substances from the living environment will make it easier for your loved one to resist temptation.
 It will also provide a safe, supportive, and sober place where he or she can focus on rebuilding his or her life.

 Facing the disease of addiction as a family is not an easy thing to do.
 Addiction burrows its way into all aspects of family life and causes severe turmoil and conflict.
 While your loved one is enrolled in a transitional housing program, it’s important for you and your loved ones to find outlets for personal support.
 There are plenty of support groups that are designed to help family members of addicted loved ones.
 These groups provide opportunities to connect with other individuals in similar situations, offer a safe place for family members to express their anger, frustration, and hurt, and give individuals a chance to improve their communication skills.
 If you’re interested in joining a local support group, the National Council on Alcoholism and Drug Dependence suggests checking out one of the following organizations.1

 - Nar-anon Family Groups